-The Dear Tribal Leader letters were mailed to Tribal leaders throughout the state to explain the goals of the meeting and request their attendance at an official Tribal Consultation.
-The initial consultation was held in person on January 31, 2023, at the Governor's Office of Economic Opportunity.
-A virtual option for attending was also made available.
-Thirteen Tribal leaders attended the Tribal consultation, representing the Northwestern Band of Shoshone Nation, Paiute Indian Tribe of Utah, Ute Mountain Ute Tribe, Ute Indian Tribe, and San Juan Southern Paiute Tribe.
+The initial Tribal consultation was held on January 31, 2023 at the Governor's Office of Economic Opportunity.
+The majority of participants attended in-person, with a few attending virtually.
+Thirteen Tribal leaders attended this consultation, representing the Northwestern Band of Shoshone Nation, the Paiute Indian Tribe of Utah, the Ute Mountain Ute Tribe, the Ute Indian Tribe, and the San Juan Southern Paiute Tribe.